 All companies want to grow their business, win more customers, sell more products and earn more money.
 Easy to say but hard to deliver on.
-For an ecommerce manager this involves many activities to grow traffic, improve retention and ensure conversion to just mention a few.
+For an e-commerce manager this involves many activities to grow traffic, improve retention and ensure conversion to just mention a few.
+In this article Nils Nyman, solution expert at Litium give you tips on how you as an e-commerce manager can achieve profitable growth with the right campaign strategy

 In this race for more business it is easy to just try to do everything at once, taking shortcuts like dumping prices and having your nose too much into the KPI’s feeling stressed.
 To run an online store it is a lot about monitoring your data and turning the right knobs.
 But many times it is tempting to expand your traffic with increased spend and your conversion with lower prices.